-(A) A "foreign-educated applicant" is a person whose education in physical therapy was obtained in a program not accredited by the commission on accreditation of physical therapy education.
+(A) A "foreign-educated applicant" is a person whose physical therapist education was obtained in a program not accredited by the commission on accreditation of physical therapy education and located in a country other than the United States.

 (B) All foreign-educated applicants must show an educational background deemed by the physical therapy section to be reasonably equivalent to the requirements established in section 4755.42 of the Revised Code, division (A)(4) of section 4755.45 of the Revised Code, and paragraph (A) of rule 4755-23-02 of the Administrative Code.